oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 9: Writing Selenium tests for interactions
 **Context**

-While unit tests cover a lot of cases, user interactions tests are also extremely useful to ensure all UI elements are working as intended.
-It can also catch bugs that unit tests may not be able to, such as UI elements not being in view, browser freezes, and so on.
-We use selenium interaction tests to cover these cases.
-The goal would be to pick up one interaction and write selenium tests for the various interactions
+While unit tests cover a lot of cases, end-to-end integration tests are also extremely useful to ensure all UI elements are working as intended.
+It can also catch bugs that unit tests may not be able to, such as UI elements not being in view, browsers freezing, and so on.
+We use Protractor end-to-end tests to cover these cases (Protractor is an end-to-end testing framework based on Selenium).
+The goal would be to pick up one of Oppia's question types ("interactions") and write Protractor tests for it that are similar to the existing examples for other interactions in the codebase.
 [[Issue tracker link](https://github.com/oppia/oppia/issues/4558)]

 **Deliverables**